Waves-Lab-Offical/static/README.md

 ## Overview

-**Static** is an exciting and immersive game built using cutting-edge technologies including Electron, TypeScript, C, and WebGL.
+**Static** is an exciting and immersive game built using cutting-edge technologies including Electron, TypeScript, and WebGL.
 Designed for seamless performance and stunning visuals, Static delivers a unique gaming experience right on your desktop.

 ---